einSchnitzel/gitworkshop/index.md

 ### You can exit using q
 	git diff

+## Connecting repositories to github via ssh
+### Origin is just a name
+	git remote add origin git@github.com:something/path.git
+	git branch -M master

+## Pusing to a remote repository
+### everything added and commited is moved to a remote repositrory (storage on another computer)
+### It is possible to push to 2 remotes within one repo, I still need to figure out how.
+	git push -u origin main

 ## Create a new branch
 	git branch main
 ### List all branches